 Machine Wallet Guardrails

 MPCP acts as a machine wallet guardrail layer.
-A machine wallet should not send funds unless payment requests satisfy PolicyGrant constraints, SignedBudgetAuthorization session limits, and SignedPaymentAuthorization approval rules.
+A machine wallet should not authorize payments unless payment requests satisfy PolicyGrant constraints and SignedBudgetAuthorization session limits.
+The Trust Gateway then executes the XRPL payment once the SBA chain is verified.

 This guide describes the guardrail model, how to integrate it into a machine wallet, and threat-model considerations.